 How to Improve Leg Circulation in Elderly Patients: 6 Tips Every Caregiver Should Know

-Many elderly patients complain of cold hands and feet and numbness or swelling in their extremities—all classic signs of poor circulation.
+Many elderly patients complain of cold hands and feet and numbness or swelling in their extremities—all classic signs of poor venous blood flow, or circulation.
 While poor circulation is indeed common in seniors, there are plenty of steps that caregivers can take to help mitigate it.
-Read on to discover why circulation slows down as we age and how to improve leg circulation in elderly patients.
+Read on to discover why circulation slows down as we age and how to improve venous blood flow in the leg in elderly patients.

 Why Aging Causes Poor Circulation

-As your body ages, numerous changes take place that can slow the circulation of your blood.
+As your body ages, numerous changes take place that can slow venous blood flow.
 The heart may develop fibrous tissues and fat deposits, the walls might thicken or the valves might stiffen.
-The heart can also develop abnormal rhythms (arrhythmias) caused by heart disease.

 As you age, the receptors that monitor your blood pressure also become less sensitive, making it difficult to regulate your blood flow as closely.
 The walls of your capillaries thicken, and the arteries thicken and stiffen as well.
 Changes also occur in the blood itself: Total water volume in your body decreases, which in turn reduces the volume of the blood, and your red blood cells are replaced at a slower rate.